wang1212/the-book-of-ruby/README.md

 # the-book-of-ruby
-Chinese translation of the book - The book of ruby
+Chinese translation of the book - 《The Book Of Ruby》